ejolly/svelteturk/docs/manage-workers.md

 ![](assets/manageworkers.png)

+> [!NOTE]
+> The same information about auto-refreshing HITs and Assignments also applies to auto-refreshing Workers data.

 ## Contacting Workers

 You can also send an email to any Workers listed in this table by selecting the row containing their WorkerId and using the Contact button.
 You can also bulk message all workers by deselecting any rows and using the Contact All button.